 The long awaited move to reduce Green House Gas (GHG) emissions from shipping presents innovators with a challenging task.
 Current solutions include the use of energy efficiency measures and alternative fuels applied to old hulls.
 But these solutions are not enough to achieve UN target reductions due to their limited potential.
 Current reduction measures for NOx and SOx emissions are often achieved with solutions that increase GHG emissions.

-An international team led by UK based company Bluebird Marine Systems Ltd, with a track record of ocean innovations, in association with the Cleaner Ocean Foundation Ltd, are looking for partners for collaborative innovation and research to design, build, and field (to TRL5) a faster solar and wind powered craft based on the Elizabeth Swann concept.
+An international team led by UK based company Cleaner Ocean Foundation Ltd, are looking for partners for collaborative innovation and research to design, build, and field (to TRL5) the world's fastest solar and wind powered craft based on the Elizabeth Swann concept seen above.